Selective Kondo screening and strange metallicity by sliding Dirac semimetals: The mean-field solutions using different cutoff schemes and -electron levels

-These results demonstrate the existence of the SKS phase in a wide parameter region and its optimization near the A-B stack configuration although the phase boundaries may deform if using different cut-off schemes.
+The influence of the long-range hybridizations is further reflected by the critical hybridization strengths in the presence of the next to next nearest neighbor (NNNN) interlayer hybridization as shown in Fig. \ref{NNNN}.
+Around the A-B stack configuration, the critical $V_{c,B}$ is slightly reduced from 2.0 to 1.9, while $V_{c,A}$ is reduced from 3.4 to 3.2 (with $E_0=-5$).
+Hence the boundaries of the SKS phase are only weakly dependent on the cut-off scheme.
+These results demonstrate the existence of the SKS phase in a wide parameter region and its optimization near the A-B stack configuration although the phase boundaries may deform slightly using different cut-off schemes.